-The schematic representation of hybrid three-tank system is given in Fig.3.The benchmark system used in [7] is used here with same levels in three tanks $(h_1, h_2 \text{ and } h_3)$ as continuous states and z_1 and z_2 variables as discrete states for evaluating the performance the controller in comparison to best related work.
+The same Benchmark model based on three tank system used in [7] is used here with same levels in three tanks (h_1 , h_2 and h_3) as continuous states and z_1 and z_2 variables as discrete states for evaluating the performance the controller in comparison to best related work.
+The schematic representation of hybrid three-tank system is given in Fig.3.
 Detailed modeling of the hybrid three-tank system is given as appendix.
+The developed algorithm was simulated in MATLAB.

+Fig.3.
+Schematic representation of the benchmark hybrid three tank system

-The algorithm has been implemented in MATLAB.
-The detailed discussions about the results obtained in the simulation are given in the following subsections.
+The detailed discussions about the results obtained in simulation are given in the following subsections.